Spanish Mastiff

-The Spanish Mastiff or Mastín Español is a breed of dog from Spain, originally bred to be a guard dog and whose specialized purpose is to be a livestock guardian dog protecting flocks and/or herds from wolves and other predators.
+The Spanish Mastiff or Mastín Español is a breed of mastiff from Spain, originally bred to be a guard dog and whose specialized purpose is to be a livestock guardian dog protecting flocks and/or herds from wolves and other predators.

 Historical context

-In medieval times, this dog has accompanied the herds of sheep crossing from northern to southern Spain, defending cattle from attack by wolves and other predators.
+The Spanish mastiff is thought to have existed for thousands of years.
+Mastiffs were working as livestock guardian dogs when the Romans arrived on the Iberian Peninsula.
+In medieval times, this dog accompanied the herds of sheep and goats crossing from northern to southern Spain, defending cattle from attack by wolves and other predators.
 The mastiff had the protection of chunky metal necklaces with skewers.
 Its function was primarily protective, unlike its fellow Carea dogs, whose function is grazing, driving the herds in response to indications of the shepherd.
 In some places it is known as perro merinero when it accompanies sheep of the Merino breed.

 The first breed standard of the Spanish Mastiff was made by the FCI in 1946.
 In 1981 the Asociación Española del Perro Mastín Español was formed, who organized a breeding program looking for the kind of large and strong mastiff of the past times, and drafted a new breed standard focused on recovering the old cattle dogs, fit as pets, and as guard dog and defense.